Hunger in Bangladesh: History

+Following the war for their liberation in 1971, Bangladesh was faced with a multitude of problems, both physical and economical.
+Their economy was seriously lacking and they had to deal with trying to fix all of the physical damage that was caused by the fighting.
+In 1974, Bangladesh was hit by an intense monsoon that damaged most of the crops produced in that year.
+The monsoon, paired with existing issues, like the economic fragility resulting from the war and government mismanagement, caused a massively devastating famine throughout the country.

+During the 1974 famine, the United States intervened by pressuring Bangladeshi politicians to provide aid for agricultural producers and by sending food aid to the population.

-Hunger is an issue that has stagnated over the years, yet Bangladesh has shown tremendous efforts towards hunger reduction in the last couple of years, particularly during one of their hardest times during the late 1970s, although the early 2000s were also challenging.
-During this famine period, many farmers had no idea how to provide food given the land lacked nutrients due to aggressive farming.
+Hunger is an issue that has stagnated over the years, yet Bangladesh has shown efforts towards hunger reduction in the last couple of years, particularly during one of their hardest times during the late 1970s, although the early 2000s were also challenging.
+During this famine period, many farmers lacked knowledge regarding how to provide food given the land lacked nutrients due to aggressive farming.

 Causes

-Factors that contribute to the hunger over various states of Bangladesh is lack of resources and education.
-BMC Public Health defines hunger as "Limited or uncertain availability of nutritionally adequate and safe foods or limited or uncertain ability to acquire acceptable foods in socially acceptable ways".